danksup/uselessbot/README.md

 # HELLO!

 This code was made by Agung Rama Pramana Putra, or if that's too long, you can just call me by rama.
 Anyway, i don't recommend to use any part of any code in this repository because it's so buggy and unstable.
 And, yes i know all of the codes are so messy but it doesn't really bother me.
-Anyway, i dont really know what to type in this markdown file, so enjoy this brief description of the one of the most popular kids' shows, Peppa Pig!
+Anyway, i dont really know what to add in this markdown file, so enjoy this brief description of the one of the most popular kids' shows, Peppa Pig!

 # Peppa Pig